Aditya-saxena12/ApnaCart/README.md

 **Node_modules libraries are not uploaded becuase due to version changes the library may differ and when you create a react app it will automatically download all libraries according to the current version

 This is a online shopping website like simple UI single page application made with REACT

+The final look of this webpage appliaction is attached in .jpg format